“The important thing is to participate”.

 In Muay Thai the UKMF (United Kingdom Muay Thai Federation) governs the sport in the UK.
 Concerning competition regulations, the UKMF sets an age limit of 35 years for amateurs.
 The Junior division is from 15-18yrs and the Senior division is from 17-35 years.

-On the other hand, it remains possible to register at a school or club after 35 yrs old and practice recreational muay thai.
+On the other hand, it remains possible to register at boxing gyms or clubs after 35 yrs old and practice recreational martial arts like muay thai.

 A Thai boxing champion must hit his opponent with his feet.
 (Source: Sandee Boxing)